-The Triad comes in two pieces.
-The stove itself is a hockey puck like capsule, perforated on the top with a ring of tiny holes.
+The Vargo Triad XE Alcohol/ESBIT Triad Stove comes in two pieces.
+The stove itself is a hockey puck-lik capsule, perforated on the top with a ring of tiny holes.
 The puck holds up to 1.75 oz of fuel and burns for 30 minutes.
 Boil time for 2 cups of water is about 6-7 minutes.
-The puck sits in a detached stand that has legs that you push into the ground to stabilize the stove and arms which hold your pot above the flame at the apex of the where it is the hottest.
-The stand itself can also be used alone as an esbit stove and has additional holes around its perimeter for better airflow if you use it for burning fuel tabs.
+The puck sits in a detached stand that has legs that you push into the ground to stabilize the stove and arms which hold your pot above the flame at the apex of the flame where it is the hottest.
+The stand itself can also be used alone as an ESBIT stove and has additional holes around its perimeter for better airflow if you use it for burning fuel tabs.

 On top of that, the pot holder suspends your pot at the apex of the flame where it is hottest.
 Larger pots sit on top of the 3 pot supports.
 Smaller diameter pots, like the Snow Peak 700 I took on my last trip, slide down inside the supports a bit, but the pot is still suspended on top of the flame, where it is hotter.